-The Pilgrims were people who traveled from England to the Netherlands and then to New England by the beginning of the 17th century.
+The Pilgrims were people who travelled from England to the Netherlands and then to New England by the beginning of the 17th century.
 They are nowadays easily related to Thanksgiving Day because, after the first harvest season in New England, they gave thanks to God and to the natives who helped them survive, celebrating for three days.
 By then, a tradition of Thanksgiving Day began.
 But now let’s discover their history…

 Who are the Pilgrims?